tiagodeoliveira/reactive-logging-platform/README.md

 # An elastic and reactive-ish logging platform

-This stack is meant to be an 'easy to scale' logging platform.
+This stack is meant to be an 'easy to scale' logging platform, the [presentation link is here](https://github.com/tiagodeoliveira/docker-log-platform-presentation).

 It leverages of the kafka high throughput to feed and elasticsearch cluster.